Cassegrain10/Stark_Broadening-Griem/README.md

 ---

 ## Quick Start Guide
-The rest if this document will be helpful if you want to dig deep into the inner workings if thr code.
-However, the evst way to learn is to jusy do it.
-This Wuidj Start Guide should get you up and running in no time!
+The rest of this document will be helpful if you want to dig deep into the inner workings if thr code.
+However, the best way to learn is to just do it.
+This Quick Start Guide should get you up and running in no time!

 ### Installing the Library
 The first step is of if course, install the library.
 This step depends of course on what encironment you are using Griem in: cloud-based in *Google Collab*, or locally in Python on your device.